 Sylvia Robinson co-founded Sugar Hill Records with her husband, Joe Robinson, in 1979.
 The label played a crucial role in the early development of hip-hop music, producing the first successful rap single, "Rapper's Delight" by The Sugarhill Gang, which introduced rap to a global audience and marked the beginning of commercial hip-hop.
 Under her leadership, Sugar Hill Records became a powerhouse in the industry, signing and producing landmark acts like Grandmaster Flash and the Furious Five, whose single "The Message" is widely regarded as one of the most influential hip-hop songs of all time.
 Robinson's impact on the music industry was profound, earning her the title "Mother of Hip-Hop" due to her pivotal role in bringing rap music to the mainstream.

-Our mission is to shed light on the often-overlooked narratives of black women who have blazed trails in the vinyl industry.
+Our mission is to shed light on the often-overlooked narratives of black women who have blazed trails in the phonograph recording industry.

 With enduring love,